flexdinesh/react-socks/README.md

 - **down** - will render the component **in** the specified breakpoint and all the breakpoints **below** it (less than the width).

-### Get Current Width
+### Get Current Width / Breakpoint Name

-To access current width directly, call react hook `getCurrentWidth` in the render function of a functional component:
+You can access current width directly, if you call `getCurrentWidth` in the render function of a functional component

 ```jsx
 import { getCurrentWidth } from 'react-socks'